-I grew up on Cuban food and till this day it’s my go to food for comfort.
+Cuban food to this day is my go-to food for comfort.
 This is why a keto Cuban pork recipe that could be easily made in a slow cooker became a must in my world.

 Roasted pork, lechón is served on the regular here in south Florida but making sure I had a way to enjoy it on a low carb/ keto diet was a way to honor my heritage but still stay compliant to the keto lifestyle.

-This isn’t difficult to accomplish if you grew up in Miami like I did.
+This isn’t difficult to accomplish if you grew up in Miami as I did.
 There is a large Hispanic presence here and frankly, I never grew up feeling like a minority.

 And I’m grateful for my Hispanic heritage.
 Without a doubt, growing up, my parents did a great job to make sure I never forgot my roots.